 Three Generations of the Jones Family

 Since our beginning, we have been growing a variety of field grown produce including asparagus, blackberries, blueberries, pumpkins, squash, watermelons, gourds and winter squash.
 We also love to plant large quantities of sunflowers to bring to the farmer’s market both for decoration and to use as birdseed.

 This year we added a large scale raised bed garden with a variety of garden produce and herbs.
 We have loved watching everything grow from seed to maturing plants.

 We utilize hydroponic growing methods for our microgreens.

 We love the taste and quality these fresh superfoods offer.

 We are implementing new farming practices to increase production while decreasing the environmental impact such as soil erosion, natural weed prevention with ground cover crops and new planting strategies.

-We look forward to the addition of a large hydroponic greenhouse which will be used to grow a variety of lettuces, herbs, and tomatoes.
-This will be completed in early summer 2020.
+We look forward to the addition of a large hydroponic greenhouse which will be used to grow a variety of lettuces, herbs, and tomatoes in the near future.